Illia-droid/exam-project-2024-illia-chernyk/README.md

 Created and rendered the Events Page using redux/toolkit, added a bell with the number of expired events

 ----> All that's left is adaptation and validation

+**7 TASK**
+*Created a message.mongodb file with a request to DB to find and count words "паровоз" in collection Message using aggregate*